Why “Better Than Organic” Often Means Local, Recent, and Real

 Well, ever wonder why the lettuce at your supermarket seems so lifeless?
 It has a lot to do with how it got there.

-And produce is especially sensitive to transport and storage.
+Produce is especially sensitive to transport and storage.
 Spinach is a great example.
-A Penn State University study published in the Journal of Food Sciencefound that spinach stored at 39 degrees Fahrenheit for eight days loses most of its folate and cartenoid content.2
+A Penn State–linked study reported in the Journal of Food Science found that packaged spinach held at ~39°F (4°C) for eight days retained only about half its folate; losses accelerated at warmer temps, and carotenoids dropped as temperatures rose (Penn State release; JFS abstract).

-So the sooner you can eat fruits and vegetables after they’ve been pulled from their nutrient source, the more your body benefits.
-And taking nutrients in through your food is the BEST way to get the nutrition you need.
+Vitamin C is even more labile—sensitive to heat, light, and oxygen.
+Multiple reviews show storage at higher temperatures accelerates ascorbic acid loss in fruits and vegetables (MDPI 2023 review; open-access overview).
+Translation: the sooner you can eat fruits and vegetables after they’ve been pulled from their nutrient source, the more your body benefits.
+And taking nutrients in through your food is the best way to get the nutrition you need.

 That’s why buying your fruit and veggies from local farms you trust is better than buying organic.
 I buy fresh, local and organic food from small farms for many reasons.